 Glaucoma is a leading cause of blindness in people over 60, but vision problems associated with glaucoma are often preventable with early detection and treatment.
-At Classic Vision Care, with two locations Marietta and another in Kennesaw, Georgia, the experienced optometry team screens for glaucoma, helps you manage the disease, and refers you to a specialist when necessary.
+At Classic Vision Care, with three locations Marietta, Atlanta, and Kennesaw, Georgia, the experienced optometry team screens for glaucoma, helps you manage the disease, and refers you to a specialist when necessary.
 Schedule an appointment with Classic Vision Care over the phone or online at the first sign of visual disturbances.

 Glaucoma is an eye disease that causes damage to your optic nerve.
 It’s caused by high pressure in the eye and is a leading cause of blindness.

 While glaucoma can occur at any age, it’s more common in older adults.
 Effects from glaucoma often appear gradually with no warning signs, as symptoms may only be present in advanced stages.

 Routine eye exams are important to screen for glaucoma, as vision loss associated with glaucoma isn’t reversible.

 When treated early glaucoma-related vision problems are usually preventable.
 Classic Vision Care optometrists screen for glaucoma and help you properly manage the disease.

 In the early stages of glaucoma you might not experience symptoms, but as the disease progresses you may notice:

 Glaucoma can eventually lead to blindness if left untreated.
 Routine eye exams help detect glaucoma before serious symptoms occur.